Frequently Asked Questions

 For guest-facing roles on board any ship, it is always an advantage to have knowledge of another language and the roles most recruited for include English, German, French, Spanish, Chinese and Japanese speakers.

-Resume Writing Service
+CV Writing Service

 More Info